 A quick summary:

-It should be seen as a stepping-stone to much larger problems, such as presenteeism and absenteeism.
+However, pleasanteeism should be seen as a stepping-stone to much larger problems.
 Disguising one’s emotions for too long creates unhappiness and despair.
-Leading to present employees, yet weakened performance and productivity.
+Leading to present employees, yet weakening performance and productivity.

 This downward spiral doesn’t end there, as employees will quickly develop traits of absenteeism, which will certainly have a knock-on effect on your business.